About the Journal

 Types of Manuscript

-Manuscripts submitted in the form of review articles, research papers, case studies, case reports, invited review articles, preliminary report, miscellanyand systemic reviews related to child development and mental health or short communications where as an approximate guide to length with Microsoft word and PDF file format.
+Manuscripts should be submitted in the form of review articles, research papers, case studies, case reports, invited review articles, preliminary reports, systematic reviews, and/ or miscellaneous related to child development and mental health, community and mental health, or short communications.
+Submissions should adhere to the approximate length guidelines and be formatted in Microsoft Word and PDF file formats.

 Preparation of manuscripts